soumyarach/Todo-list-application1/README.md

 # Todo-list-application1
-# What I Build ?
-I bulid this simple console-based To-Do list manager in python.The code allows users to add,remove,and view tasks & it presists the tasks in a file named tasks.txt  .
+# What I Built ?
+I bulit this simple console-based To-Do list manager in python.The code allows users to add,remove,and view tasks & it presists the tasks in a file named tasks.txt  .
-#Why I Built it ?
+# Why I Built it ?
 I bulit this To-Do list manager to meet the requirements specified,which included:                                                          *Creating a console-based application                                                                                                 *Implementing basic to-do list functionality(add,remove,view tasks)                                                                       *Persisting tasks in a file                                                                                                             *Providing a simple and intuitive user interface
 # How I Built it ?
 1.Task Storage :-
 *I used a list to store tasks in memory.